xiix0/scam/README.md

-You will be audited by the Internal Revenue Service.
+You may be infinitely smaller than some things, but you're infinitely larger than others.